smudge/decks/railsconf-2022/slides.md

 Hello.
 Welcome to my talk.
 I'm glad to be here, in person.
 This is technically my first live conference talk.

 Because I gave a prerecorded talk last year and... you know, it's not quite the same.
-So I'm excited to be able to be here with y'all, like, in an actual room together.
+So I'm very excited for the opportunity to be here with y'all, like, in an actual room together.
 -->

 ---